ArsThaumaturgis/Panda3DTutorial.io/about.md

 This tutorial will hopefully teach you the basics of creating a game using the Panda3D engine, from the fundamentals to building a distributable version.

-(The GitHub repositiory for this tutorial can be found [here][gitHub].
+(The GitHub repository for this tutorial can be found [here][gitHub].
 If you encounter any issues, or want to suggest any improvements, you can file them in the issue-tracker or pull-request-tracker found there!)

 Table of Contents
 -